developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Schema Variant

-Allows an EMM solution or other tool that is consuming the OemConfig Schema to determine the Variant of that Schema that is being used.
+Allows an EMM solution or other tool consuming the OemConfig Schema to determine the Variant of that Schema being used.

 The Schema Variant is expressed in the form of an identifying string and could have a variety of possible values.
 * By definition, all Schemas that have the same values for the Managed Configurations **Schema Package Name** and **Schema Contract Version** should be considered to implement subsets of the Master Schema associated by those two values.